Cadelabs/ornabook/src/Glossary.md

 #### Shuffling
 Reshuffling a players kingdom gauntlet monster to another player.
 See [this section](Kingdoms.md#fighting-a-gauntlet) for more details.

+#### Slot
+An adornment spot on a piece of equipment.
+"Slots" usually refers to the number of adornment slots.

 #### Spoofing
 Spoofing is using an utility software to change one's GPS location.